dhafer123/dhafer123/README.md

 - 💼 Open to **internships**, **graduation projects**, and **collaborations**
 - 🌍 Motivated to work on impactful and innovative software projects

-⭐ *Thanks for visiting my profile!*
+⭐ *Continuous learning, Continuous improvement.*

 <!--